richnologies/ngx-stripe/projects/ngx-stripe/README.md

 The [`StripeJS Reference`](https://stripe.com/docs/js) covers complete Elements customization details.
 You can use Elements with any Stripe product to collect online payments.
 To find the right integration path for your business, explore [`Stripe Docs`](https://stripe.com/docs/stripe-js).

-- Learn how to use `ngx-stripe` on the **new** [docs site](https://richnologies.gitbook.io/ngx-stripe/) 🤓
+- Learn how to use `ngx-stripe` on the **new** [docs site](https://docs.ngx-stripe.dev/) 🤓

 ## Notice

-This project has not been updated for a while.
 After reviewing the state of the art for React and Vue counterparts, some major changes are going to be introduced to align this project with [`Stripe Elements`](https://stripe.com/docs/stripe-js).

 1. `ngx-stripe` will no longer maintain its own interfaces.
 Instead, `@stripe/stripe-js` has been added as peer dependency.
 This will make the library easier to maintain and avoid mistakes.
 2. [`Stripe Service`](https://stripe.com/docs/js) has been updated with all the missing APIs from StripeJS